bakill3/bakill3/README.md

 </p>

 ## 🤝 Let's Connect
 I'm always open to discussing new opportunities and collaborations.
-Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/gabriel-brandao-2000-pt/)
+Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/gabriel-brandao-2000-pt/) or email at **deostulti2@gmail.com**.